Q: What age does my child need to be to take lessons?

 Q: Can I just take one month of lessons?

-In one month you really don’t have enough time to give your lessons a fair chance.
+A: In one month you really don’t have enough time to give your lessons a fair chance.
 It takes time to translate what you are learning into a physical skill.
 Much like going to the gym, it takes time to see results.
 However, Performance WorX does not require semester minimums for lessons.
 One of our tuition fee plans on a month to month basis.
 To discontinue lessons, all you need to do is fill out a withdrawal form before the 1st day of your last month.

 Q: How long should I take lessons to get caught up in band or chorus class?